MoodleSync/sync-app/README.md

 of the fact that the process to upload and manage data via the browser view of Moodle is very time consuming, the objective of this project was to develop a desktop application used for file synchronization between a local directory and the learning platform Moodle.
 Futhermore a Moodle plugin was developed.
+For further information about installation and usage please visit the wiki of this repository.

 Works with following plugin for Moodle: https://github.com/MoodleSync/sync-plugin.